 Our Assets – Average repair cost per property

 Next to staffing costs, maintaining our homes is the largest area of expenditure for WHA.
 In fact, with an average per property maintenance cost of £310.44 per annum we spend more than most of our peers on the maintenance of our properties.
 While we will continue to invest in our customers’ homes (for example this years planned maintenance budget is nearly £1 million), we need to reduce the overall costs of maintenance.

-By the end of March 2019, we want to reduce the average spend per unit by at least 1%, net of inflation.
+By the end of March 2020, we want to reduce the average maintenance cost per unit £300.

 Our Viability – Empty Properties

 We are fortunate to have a very high quality and well maintained housing stock, but each year, about 80 of our properties will become empty and have to be re-let.
 For every day they remain empty the Association loses income.
 Last year, for example rent lost through empty properties cost the Association nearly £14,000 with each property being empty for an average of 14.37 days.